Best Ocean-View Restaurants in LA

 Credit: Nobu Malibu

 There’s no better place (and no denying) for sushi by the ocean than Nobu.
-Whether you’re going celebrity scouting or celebrating a special occasion, dining at Nobu is a pricey yet unforgettable experience that every visitor and local needs to have at least once.
+Whether you’re going celebrity scouting or toasting to a birthday or anniversary, dining at Nobu is an unforgettable experience that every visitor and local needs to have at least once.
 From the famous Wagyu tacos to the endless array of fresh sashimi and nigiri, it’s best to order several dishes for the entire table to share.
-Also, the lychee martini is a can’t-miss cocktail.
-No matter when you plan to visit, definitely make a reservation in advance.Ā
+Also, the Amber Dragon is a can’t-miss cocktail.
+No matter when you plan to visit, definitely make a reservation in advance.

 The Sunset Restaurant